thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 ETag: W/"70-1qLFVreC078yebGK0TQomg"
 Set-Cookie: trackify=eyJ1c2VySWQiOjF9; path=/; httponly
 Set-Cookie: trackify.sig=RQbOCG127mu32s5Tb1q2v3grBzs; path=/; httponly

-{
-    "createdAt": "2016-06-29T14:26:16.000Z",
-    "email": "2pac@shakur.com",
-    "id": 1,
-    "updatedAt": "2016-06-29T14:26:16.000Z"
-}
 ```

 As you can see, two cookies are sent from the server to the client using the `Set-Cookie` header.
+Since anybody can create a cookie and falsify information, like a session token, the server needs a way to ensure the token is authentic and not fraudulent.

 This header tells the client to optionally store the cookies in its own database and to send them back to the server in future requests to the server.
 All modern browsers operate like this unless the user can disable cookies in their browser.

-Instead of requiring the user to authenticate for each request

-Clients request contains a `Cookie` HTTP header.
+By default, every HTTPie request is completely independent of any previous ones.

 Example HTTP Request Header: